 2. Safeguarding training

 All staff undergo safeguarding training that is regularly updated and training for the Designated Safeguarding Leads are updated at least every two years.
-Examples of school safeguarding training can be viewed here.

 3. Safer recruitment